Coronavirus: EU puts extra travel curbs on 'dark red' zones | DW | 21.01.2021

 Von der Leyen said that with infections rising and new, more contagious mutations of the virus emerging, non-essential travel should be "strongly discouraged" within the bloc but essential workers and goods must be able to cross borders smoothly.

-Freight transport should continue but the President of the European Council, Charles Michel, said, "in terms of non-essential movements restrictions should be possible to consider."
+And European Council President Charles Michel said: "In terms of non-essential movements restrictions should be possible to consider."

+Both Von der Leyen and Michel warned tougher restrictions on travel could come within days if efforts to curb the spread of the virus fell short.

+But the two leaders also said the block were keen to avoid a repeat of the height of the first wave, in the spring of 2020, when several member states unilaterally closed off national borders, sparking travel and economic chaos.

 Belgian Prime Minister Alexander De Croo had pushed for a complete halt to non-essential travel, such as tourism.
 "The slightest spark could push the figures back up again.
 We need to protect our good position," he told broadcaster VRT.
 After enduring extreme difficulties as the second wave hit, where hospital beds were at a premium, Belgium now has fewer cases per capita than its European neighbors.